enfrte/ask-alko/README.md

 * Download the excel database: done
 * Rebuild the sql database tables: done
 * Import data to the sql database: done
-* Create a frontend to query the database: to do
+* Create a frontend to query the database: doing

 Demo page: Not available yet.

 ### Dev tips

 Bypass CORS problems when developing locally by using a browser plugin called [Access-Control-Allow-Origin](https://mybrowseraddon.com/access-control-allow-origin.html)

+There is a `cronJob.php` you can call to automate the fetching of new data.